-We drove to the entrance gate high above the lake, ready to pay the National Park fee (35 RMB each person; reduced from 70 due to the Coronavirus).
+We drove to the entrance gate high above the lake, ready to pay the National Park fee (35 RMB each person; reduced from 70 because of the Coronavirus).

-However, when a staff member spotted me, he shouted to the boss and they said – NO FOREIGNERS were permitted at Lugu.
+However, when a staff member spotted me, he shouted to the boss, and they said – NO FOREIGNERS permitted at Lugu.

 To make a long story short, Wei got into a heated argument and a long stand-off with the park guards – which we filmed and then they filmed us.
 With no result, we drove a little way beyond the gate, threatening to camp at the entrance – which was prohibited – that evening.

 Later, Wei phoned the Lijiang Mayor’s hotline and then the Kunming Mayor’s hotline, and the latter official transferred her to the Yunnan Government hotline.

 The last two female officials were polite, apologized and showed their understanding of the situation.
 Eventually, after 3 hours, sense was made of the situation.

 The park manager re-approached our van and apologized (high officials had bent his ear).

 He said that the guards should have checked my passport to verify that I had been in China well before the virus outbreak.

 And that I’d also been in quarantine in Yunnan.

 Once my passport had actually been checked and mobile scan-ins and temperature checks done, we finally paid and entered the Lugu Lake surrounds.